 Criminalization of mental illness by mental health industry

 There are now two mental health systems in the United States.
-One is run by traditional mental health departments and serves those well enough to volunteer for services.
-The other mental health system is run by criminal justice and serves those who are too sick to volunteer.
-The community based mental health industry is unwilling to accept responsibility for this second more seriously ill group.
-As a result, there are three times as many Americans incarcerated for mental illness as there are in psychiatric hospitals.
-The traditional mental health system largely ignores the most seriously ill causing their transfer to criminal justice.
+The one run by traditional mental health departments serves those well enough to volunteer and the mental health system run by criminal justice serves those too sick to volunteer.
+There are three times as many Americans incarcerated for mental illness as there are in psychiatric hospitals.

 SAMHSA is largely responsible

 The Substance Abuse and Mental Health Services Administration (SAMHSA) directs federal mental health policy.
 See our SAMHSA website for information on SAMHSA funding anti-psychiatry, refusing to focus on the seriously ill, driving mental health block grants to people without serious mental illness, and certifying non evidence based programs as evidence based.

 This page only tracks the more important bills and initiatives related to serious mental illness.
 Many other bills address ‘mental health.’
 Thank you for your support of Mental Illness Policy Org.